 |Name:||Hamel, Cheryl Counseling Scholarship|

 |Description:||Will support a full or part-time graduate student pursing a Master's Degree in School Counseling with a GPA of 3.5+.
-College of Education Scholarship Deadlines: Jan.
-1 - Feb.
-13 each year for the following fall semester.|
+Counselor Education Department.
+Application must have completed at least 9 credits|

 |Application Process:||All applicants must submit the scholarship application using the link below.
 Please include a current transcript, 1 letter of recommendation (faculty/or field based supervising counselor), and personal statement.
 Contact the Department of Counseling Education, 610-436-2559, with any questions.|